greenfox-zerda-raptors/raptor-syllabus/final_exam_competencies.md

 - Basic understanding of Gradle build system
 - Use libraries as dependencies
 - Include and call 3rd party libraries in their code
-- Use async structures:
-  - Writing functions that are taking and calling callbacks
-  - Determining the calling order in nested callbacks
 - Use databases:
   - Implement database calls with Java
   - Write a simple SQL query for a single table: